Why Apply for the Germany Opportunity Card?

 • Valid passport.

-• Proof of vocational qualification or foreign university degree.
+• Proof of vocational qualification or a foreign university degree.

 • Evidence of language skills (certificates from recognized tests).